learn more

 Output: QZ 2019/09

-Optimal measurement with multi-sensor systems – Selection of sensors on multi-sensor coordinate measuring machines
+Optimal measurement with multi-sensor systems– Selection of sensors on multisensor coordinate measuring machines

-Measuring as accurately as with stylus or optics – Computed tomography in coordinate metrology
+Measure as accurately as with stylus or optics – Computed tomography in coordinate metrology

-<p>For precise measurements with X-ray computed tomography (CT), autocorrection based on a reference measurement with another sensor was initially necessary.
-In recent years, the measurement uncertainty has been significantly reduced by improving the device components and the software.
-Today, the measurement accuracy even of compact coordinate measuring machines with CT is similar to that of machines with conventional sensors.</p>
+<p>Precise measurements with X-ray computed tomography (CT) initially required Autocorrection based on a reference measurement with a different sensor.
+In recent years, the measurement uncertainty has been significantly reduced by improving the device components and software.
+Today, the measuring accuracy of even compact coordinate measuring machines with CT is similar to that of machines with conventional sensors.</p>

 File size: 2.39 MB